Addressing Nutrient Deficiencies

 How healing with us is different:

-At Balanced Healing of Jacksonville we always search for the ‘why’ so we can heal things appropriately.
+At Balanced Healing of Jacksonville I always search for the ‘why’ so I can heal things appropriately.
 This may look like functional labs, basic blood work panels, reviewing a food journal and evaluating your stress to come up with a full picture of what’s contributing to your nutrient deficiencies.